ckaotik/symfony-rest-playground/README.md

 1. Create your `.env` file based on the provided `.env.example`.
 2. Start the containers using `docker compose up --build -d`
+3. Add `symfony.localhost` to your `etc/hosts` file.

-3. The project can be reached under https://symfony.localhost
+The project can be reached under https://symfony.localhost, and PHPmyAdmin is available under http://symfony.localhost:8080.

 ## FAQ

 <dl>
-<dt>How can I use console commands?</dt>
+<dt>Q: How can I use console commands?</dt>
-<dd>You can connect to the PHP container using `docker exec -it symfony-rest-api-php-1 /bin/bash`</dd>
+<dd>A: You can connect to the PHP container using `docker compose exec -it php /bin/bash`.
+When using Git for Windows, use `//bin/bash` (with an extra slash).</dd>
 </dl>